Med0kin/BETA-Humanoid-robot/README.md

 BETA is an ambitious undertaking that seeks to develop a humanoid robot possessing a range of human-like capabilities, including the ability to walk, see, and communicate verbally.

 Conceived in 2018, the project has undergone several transformations and upgrades over the years.
-Presently, it is being developed as part of the "[Koło Naukowe Humanoid](https://www.facebook.com/KNHStyleOfficial)" student scientific association, where updates on its progress and new features are regularly shared.
+Currently, it is being developed as part of the *"Koło Naukowe Humanoid"* student research circle.
+Updates on its progress and new features are regularly shared on the group's [Facebook page](https://www.facebook.com/KNHStyleOfficial).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/110100322/230668078-4c8fa947-df42-4cb7-8807-3819f159b147.gif" width=60%>